ralvesmonteiro/ralvesmonteiro.github.io/_pages/home.md

 ### Work in Progress

-- The Case for Joint Debt (with Daniel Belchior)
+- Multiplicity in Discriminatory Price Auctions (with Stelios Fourakis)

 - Demand Elasticity in Sovereign Debt Models

 - Demand Elasticities and the Maturity Choice of Sovereign Debt

+- The Case for Joint Debt (with Daniel Belchior)

 ---
 ## Teaching